multixscale/cvmfs-tutorial-hpc-best-practices/docs/eessi/motivation-goals.md

-The main goal of EESSI is to provide a collection of scientific software installations that work across a **wide range of different platforms**, including HPC clusters, cloud infrastructure, and personal workstations and laptops, without making comprimes on the **performance** of that software.
+The main goal of EESSI is to provide a collection of scientific software installations that work across a **wide range of different platforms**, including HPC clusters, cloud infrastructure, and personal workstations and laptops, without making compromises on the **performance** of that software.

 While initially the focus of EESSI is to support Linux systems with an established system architectures like AMD + Intel CPUs and NVIDIA GPUs, the ambition is to also cover emerging technologies like Arm 64-bit CPUs,